 We were saddened to learn of the passing of Nick Peters, who died on May 20 aged 51.

-Nick was a fast bowler who rose through the club’s colts section and played 16 first-class matches for Surrey in 1988-89, his best performance a stunning 6-31 against Warwickshire at The Oval in 1988.
+Nick was a fast bowler who rose through the club’s Junior section and played 16 first-class matches for Surrey in 1988-89, his best performance a stunning 6-31 against Warwickshire at The Oval in 1988.
 He went on to claim 10 wickets in the match.

-Also that season, Nick was also one of three Guildford colts – along with Darren and Martin Bicknell – who appeared in the Surrey side on the 50th anniversary of county cricket coming to the town, when Hampshire were the visitors to Woodbridge Road.
+Also that season, Nick was also one of three Guildford juniors – along with Darren and Martin Bicknell – who appeared in the Surrey side on the 50th anniversary of county cricket coming to the town, when Hampshire were the visitors to Woodbridge Road.

 He left the Surrey staff following the 1991 season and also played club cricket for Esher.
 After quitting the professional game, he went on to teaching and then became a clinical psychotherapist.